mongodb/mongodb-atlas-kubernetes/docs/api-docs.md

 CloudProviderAccessRole define an integration to a cloud provider
-Deprecated: This type is deprecated in favor of CloudProviderIntegration
+DEPRECATED: This type is deprecated in favor of CloudProviderIntegration

 <table>
     <thead>